tryscer/flock/flock-music.md

 ​	"Thanks, man," says Barry.
 ​	"Maybe Barry deserves the Bear-Gineer," says Eleanore and links her arm through Tim's.
 ​	"The Bear-Gineer is Tim's, *I* won it for him fair and square," says Cindy, takes the teddy and links her arm through Tim's other arm.
 ​	"Alright," says Tim.
 "You two.
 I've had it."
-He breaks free from them and takes the teddy away.
+He breaks free from them and takes the teddy away from Cindy.
 "I'll be standing next to Alice, and you girls -- you figure out whatever you need to figure out."
 ​	Barry says, "Leave Tim alone, girls."
 ​	Eleanore says, "You never let me have anything nice, don'tcha, Cindy."
 ​	Mr. C. Evans' office is a trailer sat at the edge of the fair, marking the border between fun-having and car park.
 Three metal steps lead to a thin tin door.
 Barry takes a deep breath and climbs the stairs.